victor-mlai/Backwards-Comp-API-Cpp/README.md

 # Project internals

 /some_unstable_lib contains a header file for each API change in the list further down.
-Each header either exposes the old API or the changed one based on the macro BC_API_CHANGED.
+Each header either exposes the old API or the changed one based on the macro `BC_API_CHANGED`.

 /tests represents the users of the library whose code must compile before and after the API change.